GeraldJansen/hamster-lite/doc/keys.md

 # Keyboard shortcuts

 Hamster can be used very efficiently from the keyboard if desired.
-You may also find it useful to bind either the command `hamster` or `hamster add` to a keyboard application shortcut using your desktop UI settings.
+You may also find it useful to bind either the command `hamster-lite` or `hamster-lite add` to a keyboard application shortcut using your desktop UI settings.

 The following key combinations can be used in the overview window.